rdio/jsfmt/README.md

     pattern -> replacement

 Both `pattern` and `replacement` must be valid javascript.
-In the `pattern`, single-character lowercase identifiers serve as wildcards matching arbitrary identifiers in the matched expression; those expressions will be substituted for the same identifiers in the `replacement`.
+In the `pattern`, single-character lowercase identifiers serve as wildcards matching arbitrary expressions; those expressions will be substituted for the same identifiers in the `replacement`.

 Examples
 ---